-After struggling with addiction for many years, Mickey eventually went to Florida for treatment.
-He became involved in the treatment industy and became determined to one day bring a high quality treatment center to his home state.
-He learned as much as he could about all aspects of the industy, with particular attention to learning how to support people to find good treatment.
+He became involved in the treatment industry and became determined to one day bring a high-quality treatment center to his home state.
+He learned as much as he could about all aspects of the industry, with attention to learning how to support people to find quality substance abuse treatment.
 He was an outreach coordinator for Satori Waters and National Director of Outreach for Waters Edge Recovery before taking on his current role of CEO & founder of Fort Wayne Recovery.

 Mickey moved back to Indiana in 2015, determined to support his community.
 He became involved in various coalitions and became a community advocate for addiction recovery.
-As the President of the non-profit “A Bridge to Hope” he created a resource in Kosciusko County to offer solutions to those affected by addiction.
+As the Founder of the non-profit “A Bridge to Hope” he created a resource in Kosciusko County to offer solutions to those affected by addiction.
 He actively works with law enforcement to provide resources for those people struggling with addiction.
-Mickey’s passion and empathy for those battling addiction has inspired him to open Fort Wayne Recovery.

 Nate Moellering was born and raised in Fort Wayne.
 He went to Concordia high school and played football at the University of Saint Francis.